ScriptsRoblox29/ForsakenScript/README.md

 local Window = Rayfield:CreateWindow({
    Name = "Redux exploit",
    Icon = 0, -- Icon in Topbar.
 Can use Lucide Icons (string) or Roblox Image (number).
 0 to use no icon (default).
+   LoadingTitle = "Loading yeahh",
-   LoadingTitle = "Rayfield Interface Suite", LoadingSubtitle = "by Femboy Hub",
+   LoadingSubtitle = "by Femboy Hub",
-   ShowText = "Rayfield", -- for mobile users to unhide rayfield, change if you'd like Theme = "Default", -- Check https://docs.sirius.menu/rayfield/configuration/themes
+   ShowText = "Femboy Hub", -- for mobile users to unhide rayfield, change if you'd like Theme = "Default", -- Check https://docs.sirius.menu/rayfield/configuration/themes

    ToggleUIKeybind = "K", -- The keybind to toggle the UI visibility (string like "K" or Enum.KeyCode)